mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--store-ground-truth` (Default value = `false`)

   - `true` Training datasets containing the ground truth are written into ARFF files.
-Does only have an effect if the parameter `--output-dir` is specified.

     - `decimals` (Default value = `0`) The number of decimals to be used for real-valued ground truth or 0, if the number of decimals should not be restricted.